12. Reclaimed/Non Potable Water Regulations

 This information will be used to calculate a projected water demand for the purpose of determining the equivalent reclaimed/non-potable tap size.
 The applicant shall then pay 80% of the potable water tap fees set forth in 8-7-3, water tap fee, the total of which shall be known as the reclaimed/non-potable water tap fee, which shall be paid upon issuance of the utility permit or as otherwise required by section 8-12-2.

 (B) Provision of materials and work: for all reclaimed/non-potable water taps, the applicant shall furnish all labor and work, and all materials as specified.
-See City of Westminster Utility Specifications for details.
+See City of Westminster "Standards and Specifications for the Design and Construction of Public Improvements" for details.
 The city shall provide the applicant with a list of required materials and approved suppliers, at the time of application.

 8-12-6: SPECIFICATIONS: (2767 3134)